UN mediation of the Kashmir dispute: United Nations Military Observer Group in India and Pakistan

 The Security Council Resolution 47 (1948) also enlarged the membership of the UNCIP to five members.
 India and Pakistan signed the Karachi Agreement in July 1949 and established a ceasefire line to be supervised by observers.
 The first group of these unarmed observers arrived in the mission area in January 1949 to oversee the ceasefire between India and Pakistan.
-After the termination of the UNCIP, the Security Council passed Resolution 91 (1951) and established a United Nations Military Observer Group in India and Pakistan (UNMOGIP) to observe and report violations of ceasefire.
+After the termination of the UNCIP, the Security Council passed Resolution 91 (1951) and established the United Nations Military Observer Group in India and Pakistan (UNMOGIP) to observe and report violations of the ceasefire.

 After the Indo-Pakistani War of 1971, the two countries signed the Simla Agreement in 1972 to define the Line of Control in Kashmir.
 India and Pakistan disagree on UNMOGIP's mandate in Kashmir because India argued that the mandate of UNMOGIP has lapsed after the Simla agreement because it was specifically established to observe ceasefire according to the Karachi Agreement.

 However, the secretary-general of the United Nations maintained that the UNMOGIP should continue to function because no resolution has been passed to terminate it.
 India has partially restricted the activities of the unarmed 45 UN observers on the Indian side of the Line of Control on the grounds that the mandate of UNMOGIP has lapsed.

 Despite the limitations on its mandate, UNMOGIP continues to operate in the region by reporting on the situation along the Line of Control (LoC) in Jammu and Kashmir.
 The primary tasks of UNMOGIP include observing and reporting, investigating complaints of ceasefire violations, and submitting its findings to each party and to the Secretary-General.
 The mission plays a crucial role in monitoring and reporting on the situation along the Line of Control (LoC), thereby contributing to the maintenance of peace and stability in the region.

 UNMOGIP has encountered several obstacles in fulfilling its mandate.
 These include restrictions on the movement of UNMOGIP officials, long delays in obtaining visas, and difficulties in conducting operational tasks.

 In 2023, a high-ranking UN official reported that the ceasefire along the LoC is being maintained, with only two violations reported.
 Moreover, the Lieutenant Governor of Jammu and Kashmir, Manoj Sinha, has stated that the government will investigate the issue regarding the closure of the United Nations office in Kashmir.